 This will hopefully help you get passed the submission process.
 And if the editor wants to change it later, then that’s ok!

 You will need to make sure to complete your header when you format your children’s manuscript.
-This should include your last name/title of your book and the page number aligned to the right.
+This should include your title slash last name and the page number aligned to the right.
 (To add page numbers, go to Insert -> Page Numbers.)

 5A.
 Illustrator Notes (Picture Books Only)

-- When you have an obscure character or introduction to the story.
-For instance, if your main character is Frank but he’s a dog the whole time or if you are using a narrator voice but it’s a grandpa talking to his grandson.
+- Or when you have an obscure character or introduction to the story.
+For instance, if your main character is Frank but he’s a dog the whole time then you’ll want to insert an illustrator note at the beginning that says “Frank’s a dog.”

 5B.
 Chapter Breaks (For Longer Manuscripts Only)